1. Where is the Wear?

 10. Remove the Belt for a Better Inspection

 With the belt removed, the tensioner can be inspected more closely.
 Rotate the tensioner pulley by hand and feel for bearing roughness.
 A rough bearing indicates the potential for immediate failure and that the tensioner should be replaced.
-While rotating the pulley, look for (and remove) an accumulation of any foreign material on the pulley surface.
+While rotating the pulley, look for (and remove) any accumulation of foreign material on the pulley surface.

 With the proper tool, move the tensioner arm as if you were installing a new belt; move the arm through the full range of available travel.
 By feel, you can detect if there is roughness or sticking of the tensioner arm during this movement.
 Replace the tensioner if sticking is detected.